myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-05-30T04:32:27.590Z
+>
+> We added SkyThrow, a Bluesky client for posting only, to atprotodart.com/showcase

+Thank you @rukari.bsky.social and @hidea.bsky.social!

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-05-30T02:45:54.781Z
 >
 > I don't understand why The Boys Diabolical is not rated higher, personally I enjoyed it more than Gen V